 In 2020, that infamous year, I did a lot of quitting.

 In February, on the heels of quitting drinking, I quit my job at a local social justice non-profit.
-It just seemed to me that, after doing such a difficult, life-affirming thing as getting sober, there was no time or space to tolerate abuse from my boss, a textbook communal narcissist who had me in the crosshairs.
+It just seemed to me that, after doing such a difficult, life-affirming thing as getting sober, there was no time or space to tolerate abuse from my boss.
 I gave up on winning the fight or fixing the situation and I bailed.
 Two weeks later, COVID lockdown began.

 Glo passed away, changing everything forever.

 My therapist of 11 years began- first subtly, then loudly- to express her COVID denialism and conspirituality tendencies.
 To be fair, the signs had been there for some time.
 I quit therapy.
 I didn’t try to change her mind.
 I just canceled my appointments.

 On Election Day I quit Facebook, and then I took Instagram and Twitter off my phone.
 For the previous 12 years of my life, I posted and scrolled on social media for hours every day, my mind entwined with people I barely knew, mourning their dead cats and celebrating their home purchases.
 I did a great deal of social media activism, convincing myself I was helping people, though now I’m not sure that it had the intended impact.
 So I quit.
 Soon after, I could physically feel my brain relaxing.
 I was eating a bowl of soup and there was nothing to do on my phone.
 My eyes found the window, and I watched a storm move across the sky.
 I watched a bird peck idly at the last scraps of muscadines clinging to the vine.